 “Chiropractors believe that correcting the cause of the problem provides significant long-term benefits over only treating the symptoms.”

 There is a significant and very important difference in approaches between a chiropractor and a medical doctor when treating various health ailments; especially conditions of the musculoskeletal system.
 When evaluating and treating patients chiropractors take a comprehensive, holistic and conservative approach, versus one that focuses only on symptoms and looks to utilize medicine to reduce them.
 This includes identifying and correcting the cause(s) of the patient’s health ailment as described above.
 In contrast, a medical doctor tends to focus more on treating the symptoms of a condition rather than focusing on the primary cause(s).

 - decreased stiffness and muscular spasms

 - reduced degeneration and risk of injury

 - decreased tissue inflammation

 We understand that well-informed patients make better health care decisions.
-Suffering from back pain or sciatica – or some other debilitating condition?
+Suffering from sciatica, neck pain, carpal tunnel syndromem or TMJ (jaw pain) – or some other debilitating condition?
 It’s never too early or too late to learn the fundamentals of good health.
 We teach our patients how lost health can be restored, how it can be maintained, and most importantly, how it can be enhanced throughout a lifetime.